Dumbo-programmer/RenbokoEngine/MainEngine/Docs/DemoGame.md

 ---

-This document explains the structure and code of the included `DemoGame` project, which serves as a practical example of how to use the Renyul Game Engine for a simple 2D game.
+This document explains the structure and code of the included `DemoGame` project, which serves as a practical example of how to use the Renboko Game Engine for a simple 2D game.

 ---